 The practice essentially goes like this:

-You’ll arrive.
+You arrive.
 Settle in.
-I’ll read a poem and when I’m done I’ll pick a line or two for us to use as our writing prompt.
+We do a little warming up and then I read a poem and when I’m done I pick a line or two from the poem for us to use as our writing prompt.

 Then we’ll write, unedited, pen to paper, not stopping for 10 to 20 minutes.
 We don’t try to sound smart.
 We don’t try to write well.
 This practice serves to help us get around our perfectionist and performer.
 This practice helps us tell the truth on the page so we can tell the truth in the rest of our lives.

-When the time is up we go around (myself included) and read our writing.
+When the time is up we go around the table (myself included) and read our writing.
 No feedback is given.
 We don’t discuss what’s written.
 We just witness each other.
 Sometimes there is laughter.
 Sometimes there are tears.
+Most of the time there are nodding heads.
 It’s all welcome.
+Then we repeat.